havrylenkok/screenshot-tester/README.md

 # screenshot-tester
 Automate testing of your web app with absolutely no code

+# Project status

+Base functionality is working but acess to features is not implemented (currently all code is being run by @Test annotations of jUnit).
+Still in early development.

 # How to use
 1. Use crawler mode / put urls you want to test in a txt file
 2. Run screenshot mode -> see results in screenshots dir